michholko/ai-biosecurity-structured-observations/README.md

 If you use or adapt this instrument, please cite the companion commentary:

-> Holko, M. (2026). *Configuration, Proxy Failure, and the Changing Unit of Biosecurity Analysis: Structured Observations Across Artificial Intelligence and the Future of Biosecurity, Volume I.* Frontiers in Microbiology.
+> Holko, M. and Hu, B. (2026). *Configuration, Proxy Failure, and the Changing Unit of Biosecurity Analysis: Structured Observations Across Artificial Intelligence and the Future of Biosecurity, Volume I.* Frontiers in Microbiology.
 [DOI to be added]

 ## Contact